linkorb/infra/README.md

 Examples are included in the `example/scripts` directory. (examples in more languages welcomed as PRs!)

+## Todo

+* [ ] Command: Add `infra script` command for listing and executing discovered scripts
+* [ ] Command: Add `infra serve` command that spins up a GraphQL server
+* [ ] Feature: Allow in-line resources in order to define resources as part of their container (i.e. DnsRecord as part of Deployment etc)
+* [ ] Feature: Allow variable expansion in resource configuration (i.e. to access parent container variables)
+* [ ] Feature: Set resource index value (incremental, from 1) and output in resource listings.
+Allow to fetch resource by index.
+This should simplify exploring using the `get` command.
+* [ ] Feature: Create minimal PHP SDK for scripts to simplify querying
+* [ ] Refactor: extract ansible and sensu commands into scripts
+* [ ] Refactor: Loader in externall class
+* [ ] Refactor: SSH or other infra-specific methods in external services (so Infra becomes general resource container)
+* [ ] Script: Add script to generate HTML documentation from infra
+* [ ] Script: Add script to fetch host facts
+* [ ] Script: Add grafana dashboard generator
+* [ ] Feature: Add option to augment loaded resources (i.e. for host facts)
+* [ ] Resource: BackupRule + script for BackupPC, rsync, or similar
+* [ ] Resource: CronJob + conf.d/infra file generator
+* [ ] Resource: DockerEngine, DockerApp.
+With docker-compose YAML as inline spec
+* [ ] Resource: Secret
+* [ ] Resource: DatabaseCluster or MysqlCluster to setup and monitor replication
+* [ ] Resource: Database or MysqlDatabase
+* [ ] Resource: Ingress or NginxSite or ApacheVhost for ingress configuration
+* [ ] Resource: GitRepository
+* [ ] Resource: Deployment / Ansistrano / Capistrano / DeployerPHP configurations
+* [ ] Resource: File to manage deployment configuration files

 ## License

 MIT.
 Please refer to the [license file](LICENSE) for details.